rahulrj/Machine-Learning/P2-Student Intervention System/README.md

   ```

 ### Model's final F1 score.
-The classifier's final F1 score for the tarining set came out to be 0.886836027714
+The classifier's final F1 score for the training set came out to be 0.886836027714